alessia-andrisani/NCX-UIKit-SwiftUI/README.md

-Created at Apple Developer Academy, Napoli
+Created at Apple Developer Academy, Napoli.

 This is a simple notes app to show how to embed an alert with textField from UIKit into SwiftUI.